sassoftware/sasoptpy/doc/guide/basics.rst

    print(so.to_definition(c))

-You can reset the options as follows:
+You can reset the parameter to its default value by deleting the parameter:

 .. ipython:: python